Degree Audit Reporting System (DARS)

 Transfer articulation or equivalency is a term used to define the process whereby courses taken elsewhere are assigned an equivalency at Kansas State University.

-Exception is a process with which Dean's offices enter in DARS changes to the way courses apply to degree program requirements and to note fulfillment of requirements that are not specifically course-related.
+Exception is a process with which your College Dean's Office enter in DARS changes to the way courses apply to degree program requirements and to note fulfillment of requirements that are not specifically course-related.